Explore the distinct paths of retail prop firms and hedge funds to find out which trading career aligns with your goals and risk appetite.

 Whether you’re leaning toward hedge funds or prop firms, mastering technical analysis and risk management is essential.
 Take an honest look at your strengths: do you prefer quick decisions or research-driven strategies?
 Are you more productive in collaboration or solo?

 Modern trading increasingly relies on data-driven methods.
-Tools like AI Backtesting let you test strategies across assets and conditions before risking real money.
+LuxAlgo’s AI Backtesting Assistant lets you test strategies across assets and conditions before risking real money.
 For platform details, see the AI Backtesting Assistant docs.
 For ongoing ideas, explore our Trading Strategies archive.

 Final Thoughts